yuseflo/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to answer those questions?\*\*\***

+Design 1:
+- How close should the trash be hold next to the trash can to trigger the lid to open?
+We need to test this by using different objects to throw away and identify if their is a optimal distance for the proximity sensor.

+Design 2:
+- May it happen that the user accidentially raises his hand in near proximity to the trash can?
+Can a hand be distinguished from actual trash inside of the hand of the user?

+Design 3:
+- Is it possible that natural gestures that involve raising the hand lead to a change of the TV channel?

+Design 4:
+- Do the feet of the user disturb the sensor of measuring the distance between the couch and the TV?

+Design 5:
+- Does the device only work when it is pinned on the side where the user is standing when trying to open the oven door?

 **\*\*\*Pick one of these designs to prototype.\*\*\***

+I picked design 1, since it makes sense to also use an actuator for this idea.

 ### Part D
 ### Physical considerations for displaying information and housing parts